Hot-Spring Ryokan Booking Points|Stacking 4 Layers on a High Price and Furusato Tax

 What makes ryokan and hot-spring bookings so efficient for earning points comes down to one thing: the high price per booking.
 Unlike clawing back cashback on daily goods yen by yen, a stay costing tens of thousands of yen returns a completely different order of magnitude even at the same cashback rate.
 Routing booking sites like Ikyu, Rakuten Travel, or Jalan through a point site lowers your real cost noticeably for the very same room and plan — that's the appeal of this category.

 But choosing a ryokan "because the cashback is big" is backwards.
 The people who truly come out ahead decide the ryokan they want first, then stack four layers: booking-site cashback, multi-site price comparison, furusato-tax stay vouchers, and payment cashback.
-This article lays out how to stack them, with steps and mistakes.
+This article lays out how to stack them, covering which sites to use when, seasonal timing, steps, and mistakes.
 For travel booking in general see the travel-booking guide; to go deeper, the travel-points deep dive; and for furusato tax, the furusato-tax guide.

 The Mindset of Stacking "Four Layers"